bcgov/aps-infra-platform/documentation/how-to/sdx-edge-servers.md

 ### Verification test

-Running the following should return 400 No required SSL certificate was sent.
+Running the following should return `400 No required SSL certificate was sent`.

 ```sh
 curl -v -k --resolve ${DOMAIN}:443:${IP} \